Skip to content

 Three generations of protection discipline.

 Charles's grandfather Douglas Finley supported NASA Apollo-Soyuz 1975 and DHS Cybersecurity 2011.
-Reading a contract for what it actually says is a family practice.
+Protection is not a marketing word at McDade.
+It is the family name.
 The McDade story →

-Connect your current quote in two minutes.
-A licensed McDade broker reviews your driver roster, liability limits, UM/UIM, valuation method, rental reimbursement, OEM language, labor rate philosophy, glass and towing treatment, and discount stack line by line using our four-part framework.
+Connect your current auto policy in two minutes.
+A licensed McDade broker reviews it line by line using our four-part framework.
 Clarity.
 Probability.
 Severity.
 Value.
-You get a written audit and two real options inside one business day.
+You get two real options inside one business day.
+About 40 percent of the time, we tell you to keep what you have.

 281.378.5002